-Learning how to organize a closet effectively can make your things easier to find and access.
+A well-organized closet makes it easier to find and access clothing and accessories.
 It only takes a few clever closet organization ideas to significantly reduce clutter and increase storage space.
-This guide will offer closet storage ideas and help you find closet organizers that make the best use of your space.
+This guide offers closet storage ideas and highlights closet organizers that make the best use of your space.

-- Wood shelves provide sturdy, flat surfaces that are ideal for storing small or oddly shaped items.
+- Wood shelves provide sturdy, flat surfaces for storing small or oddly shaped items.
 They also offer a more customized look, even when you choose a modular closet system.

-- Adding shelf dividers can help keep your closet shelves looking neat, especially when stacking folded clothes on them.
+- Adding shelf dividers keeps closet shelves looking neat, especially when stacking folded clothes on them.

-- Labeled bins and baskets can store small and miscellaneous items and further help keep your shelves tidy and organized.
+- Labeled bins and baskets store small and miscellaneous items while keeping your shelves tidy and organized.

-- When storing items on shelves, keep your most frequently used items at eye-level.
-Store infrequently used and out-of-season items on the top and bottom shelves.
+- When storing items on shelves, store frequently used items at eye-level.
+Store infrequently used and out-of-season items on top and bottom shelves.

-- Closet shelving systems offer great opportunities to install custom features like drawers, built-in hampers, jewelry organizers and built-in vanities.
+- Closet shelving systems often include custom features like drawers, built-in hampers, jewelry organizers and built-in vanities.
 Buying pre-configured shelves doesn’t mean you have to give up on your other closet shelving ideas.

-Keep shoes from piling up on the floor with closet storage ideas that will maximize shoe storage.
+Keep shoes from piling up on the floor with closet storage ideas that maximize shoe storage.

 - Hang shoe storage bags on the back of your closet door.
-Shoe bags serve well if you need small closet organization ideas, since they make use of typically unused space and can hold a dozen or more pairs of shoes.
+Shoe bags make the most of space, especially in small closets, since they can hold a dozen or more pairs of shoes.

 - When tall boots are in-season, store them upright on the floor on a boot mat.
 To keep them upright and maintain their shape, stuff boots with curled magazines, rolled towels, paper towel rolls or empty wine bottles.